hugofitipaldi/covidsymptom/README.md

 <!-- badges: end -->

 The covidsymptom R package provides an easy way to import open data from the COVID Symptom Study-Sweden.
-The package includes three datasets:
+The package includes four datasets:

 -   `national_estimates` - daily estimated incidence of symptomatic
     COVID-19 in Sweden